 Spider-Man's Tom Holland Descended from 'the Greatest Knight Who Ever Lived'

-Interesting parallels can be drawn between Tom Holland's ancient ancestor and the character of Spider-Man, who Tom portrays in the Marvel movies. | BY MIKE BATIE
+Interesting parallels can be drawn between Tom Holland's ancient ancestor and the character of Spider-Man, who Tom portrays in the Marvel movies. | By Mike Batie

 Tom Holland's Descent from the Greatest Knight Who Ever Lived

 There are some pretty amazing parallels that we can draw from the life of Tom Holland's ancestor William Marshal, and the character of Spider-Man that Holland plays in the Marvel Cinematic Universe.
+Below is a checklist of the parallels, and we'll dive into the details further in this post.

 Both Are Legendary Superheroes

 William Marshal was quite the hero of his day.
 He was a knight, a soldier, and a statesman, serving under five English kings.
-In all of these roles he fought not only for his sovereign, but also for the people of the realm.
+In all of these roles, he fought not only for his sovereign but also for the people of the realm.
 Marshal fought for those he loved and who had his loyalty.
 He proved himself a formidable opponent in battle.

 Both Grew Up Without Their Parents